saakxshi/whatsapp-clone-mern/README.md

+##This is a Whatsapp Clone with MERN Stack (MongoDB, Express, React, Node JS)
-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).